algorithmiaio/dev-center/_pages/integrations.md

 ### Monitoring and observability[*](#enterprise-only)

-Non-[Enterprise](/enterprise) users may still use these services using standard SDKs without Kafka.
+Non-Enterprise users may use these monitoring and observability platforms directly from their algorithms (without Kafka) using standard SDKs.
 {: .notice-enterprise}

 With [Algorithmia Insights](/developers/integrations/insights), we have the built-in capability to export operational and **algorithm** inference metrics to external **Kafka** **message brokers** from which the data can be consumed by external platforms for **model monitoring, model observability**, and alerting.
 There are multiple platforms that integrate with Algorithmia for this purpose, including (but not limited to):